tbergman/react-input-tags/README.md

 ```

 ## API
-Both the high-level `InputTagsContainer` component or low-level `InputTags` component are exported for use.
+Both the high-level `InputTagsContainer` component or the low-level `InputTags` component are exported for use.

 ### [InputTagsContainer](src/interface/InputTagsContainer.jsx)
 |Property|Type|Required|Description|